-The full code of the number parser is given as part of the JSON parser in the Appendix in lines 5-14.
+The full code of the number parser is included in the JSON parser in the Appendix.

-10 Complex Data Formats: JSON
+10 Complex data formats: JSON

 JSON is short for JavaScript Object Notation and is a lightweight data format that is easy to read and write for both humans and machines.
 JSON knows six different data types of which two are collections.
 These are null, bool, string, number, array, and object.
-This maps nicely to Lua where null maps to nil, bool maps to boolean, string and number map to their eponymous counterparts, and array and object both map to Lua's table type.
+This maps nicely to Lua where null maps to nil, bool maps to boolean, string and number map to their like-named counterparts, and array and object both map to Lua's table type.

-On the top level there is always an object, i.e. a JSON file looks roughly like this [5]
+Finally, on the top level there is always an object.
+Here's an example JSON file [5]: